-June 15, 2018 – Wheat Ridge, CO – The Society for Scholarly Publishing (SSP) recognized the efforts of five deserving individuals at the SSP 40th annual meeting, held in Chicago May 30-June 1.
+June 5, 2019 – Mount Laurel, NJ – The Society for Scholarly Publishing (SSP) recognized the efforts of five deserving individuals at the SSP 41st Annual Meeting, held in San Diego, CA, May 29-31.

 “The contributions of our dedicated volunteer members are the backbone of this society,” said Melanie Dolechek, Executive Director of SSP.
 “Without their efforts, SSP could not fulfill its mission and meet its goals.
 These awards honor those that have gone above and beyond to help further the mission of SSP.”

-Appreciation Awards were bestowed on three SSP members whose contributions to the society are difficult to exaggerate.
-SSP congratulates Byron Laws, Emilie Delquié and Jake Zarnegar.
+Appreciation Awards were bestowed on three SSP members whose contributions to the society are have had a substantial impact.
+SSP congratulates Laura Ricci, Rebecca McLeod, and Nick Dormer.

 Emerging Leader Award